 Only those tests which meet the guidelines listed below will be proctored.
 These guidelines

-reserves the right to limit or deny this service if the proctoring request does not meet the
+insure the integrity of the testing process and equitable treatment of all students.
+The Library reserves the right to limit or deny this service if the proctoring request does not meet the

 proctoring guidelines.